M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Introduction

 Together with the dataset, three benchmark tasks are also proposed that reflect the perception and understanding of the multimodal information in those videos.
 This includes automatic speech recognition (ASR) with a particular focus on contextual ASR (CASR), spontaneous text-to-speech (TTS) synthesis, and slide and script generation (SSG).
-Representative baseline models are used to benchmark the performance for each task \footnote{The dataset and the codes of benchmarks will be made available at [URL]}.
+Representative baseline models are used to benchmark the performance for each task.
 Through our experiments, it is observed that the existing models showcase limited performance in perceiving and understanding the multimodal content in this dataset, and the rich academic knowledge is not utilized effectively.